JannieI/canvas-workstation-V3/src/app/roadmap.md

         Datasources:
         - Consider where to store, tag as sample => cannot alter and delete?
         - Reserve Bank CPI
-        - Python and R brings back data sets !!!
+        - Python brings back data sets !!!
         - Read from PDF tables
         - Multi currency !!!
         - List of all tables in spreadsheet